freenas/freenas-docs/userguide/storage.rst

 .. note:: The usable space of each disk in a pool is limited to the size of the smallest disk in the pool.
-Because of this, creating pools with disks of the same size through the :guilabel:`Pool Manager` is recommended.
+Because of this, creating pools with disks of the same size is recommended.

 :numref:`Figure %s <zfs_create_nonopt_pool_fig>`